Placing the student experience at the heart of the decision-making process

 Where we started

 The 2016 Campus Master Plan identified the opportunity to repurpose the vacated library space in the G-wing along Main Street to create a new student centre that would also host a gathering space.
-With capital funding from the provincial government and private funding from the Don and Ruth Taylor family (the Taylor Family Foundation), this much-needed renovation is converting unusable areas of the old library and Conservatory into modern and functional spaces with a student-centred purpose.
+With $50 million in capital funding from the provincial government and $15 million in private funding from the Don and Ruth Taylor family (the Taylor Family Foundation), this much-needed renovation is converting unusable areas of the old library and Conservatory into modern and functional spaces with a student-centred purpose.
 The first phase of this work — four new classrooms in W-wing as well as study spaces and washrooms — is complete and being used by students.

 What’s been going on?